Factors to Consider Before Making Gifts

 Gifts to a 529 College

 Savings Account.
 A donor can make gifts to a College Savings Account that will be used to pay qualified higher education expenses incurred by a beneficiary in the future.
 The donor can decide when and by whom the funds are received and has the right to reacquire the funds, subject to penalties.
 Gifts to a College Savings Account do not qualify for the special exclusion for qualified gifts to educational institutions, but they do qualify for the annual exclusion.
 Donors are allowed to make up to 5 years’ worth of annual exclusion gifts at once by making an election on a gift tax return.
-The 2017 tax legislation now permits distributions from 529 Plans of up to $10,000 per student, per year for tuition at an elementary or secondary public, private or religious school.
+Tax legislation in 2017 now permits distributions from 529 Plans of up to $10,000 per student, per year for tuition at an elementary or secondary public, private or religious school.

 If you are going to be making annual exclusion gifts of $15,000, and these funds are likely to be used for education, we can advise you as to the least complicated method of making such gifts initially.